NES8318 : Assessing the Status of Biodiversity

 Global biodiversity is under threat from human activities, and the loss of biodiversity is in turn putting human livelihoods and our quality of life at risk.
 In response to this biodiversity crisis, there are now a multitude of global policies focussed on different aspects of biodiversity conservation.
 For policies to be effective, we need to understand both the scale of the biodiversity crisis and what responses are needed from a global to local level.
 This requires assessment of the status of biodiversity – from genes, through species, to ecosystems.
 Such assessments can be used to identify, for example, species on the brink of extinction, ecosystems at risk of collapse, and the major threats that need to be tackled to improve the state of biodiversity.
 Assessments of the status of biodiversity therefore form a critical evidence base from which conservation policy and planning are developed and implemented.

 This module will draw on the research and policy engagement experience of staff in the School to introduce students to a range of assessments of the status of biodiversity and build the practical skills associated with carrying out assessments.
-The module will be delivered through a mixture of lectures, workshops, guided self-directed learning, and well-established online learning produced by external organisations specifically to develop capacity in conservation practitioners.
+The module will be delivered through a mixture of lectures, workshops, seminars and guided self-directed learning.

 Learning material will: